Monthly Archives: April 2023

 To keep the Bohemian from drifting back out to sea, anchors were dropped, and the captain ordered the lifeboats deployed immediately.
 While most lifeboats could launch safely, a support pin in the second lifeboat gave way, spilling 40 passengers into the freezing waters and drowning 16 of them.
 As the lifeboat drifted ashore near Cape Elizabeth hours later, locals found only one man and child, both dead.

-Most boats launched in the hysteria were not filled to capacity and contained primarily men.
+Most boats launched in the hysteria were not filled and contained primarily men.
 The frightened passengers and crew aboard the lifeboats refused to return to the sinking ship to pick up those stranded on the deck for fear of capsizing.
 Some of those stranded on the wreck jumped into the icy waters in hopes of being hauled into the boats, but many drowned from exposure in their struggles.

 With the lifeboats dispatched, Captain Borland, four of his crew, and around seventy passengers found themselves stranded on deck.
-With the steamer’s bridge completely covered in water and the seas constantly sweeping over her, Captain Borland knew the Bohemian’s time afloat was getting shorter.
+With the steamer’s bridge completely covered in water and the seas constantly sweeping over her, Captain Borland knew the Bohemian’s ability to remain afloat was getting shorter.
 The steamer was less than 1000 feet from shore when some lifeboats returned to pick up survivors.
 Additional help was provided by residents at the Ocean House and from the Fishing House on Cape Elizabeth, who sent teams out to help the survivors and later help in the gruesome task of picking up the corpses floating in the waters and bringing them to shore.

 Ice rocks along the winter shore.